 " Three examples for every essay

-The Teacher Guide for each level is the teacher's companion and foundation; a very necessary component.
+The Teacher Guide for each level is the teacher's companion and foundation.
 It provides a thorough explanation and introduction to classical writing and to the way it is developed in the Lost Tools.
-Then follows a proposed Plan of Action, a Year-at-a-Glance Chart, a Lesson Sequence, and (most importantly) the comprehensive Lesson Plans with samples and worksheets.
-An impressive set of Appendices (How to Edit with checklists, Guide to Assessment with rubric, Essay templates, On Mimetic Teaching (summary of type of teaching used in LTW), FAQs, Glossary, Essential/Recommended Resources, Lesson Summaries, and Sample Essays) complete the Guide.
+It also includes a proposed Plan of Action, a Year-at-a-Glance Chart, a Lesson Sequence, and the comprehensive Lesson Plans with samples and worksheets.
+An impressive set of Appendices are also included.

-The Student Workbook provides worksheets for the lesson exercises, essay templates, and Appendices (Self-Edit Checklists, Sample Essays, Glossary, and Lesson Summaries).
-The student uses this to complete the preparatory assignments leading up to the crafting of each Lesson's essay assignment.
+The Student Workbook provides worksheets for the lesson exercises, essay templates, and appendices (Self-Edit Checklists, Sample Essays, Glossary, and Lesson Summaries).
+The student uses this to complete the preparatory assignments leading up to the crafting of each lesson's essay assignment.
 One Student Workbook (not reproducible) needed per student.
+Available only in the Teacher/Student Set is a link and password to access helpful instructional videos from the publisher’s site.
+Instructional videos provide parents additional tips and insights for teaching through the Lost Tools of Writing Level.